Four days after hooch tragedy hits Motihari, Bihar prohibition minister pays a visit | Politics

 - India

-Four days after the hooch tragedy in Bihar's Motihari, which has so far claimed 31 lives, came to light, Bihar Prohibition, Excise and Registration Minister Sunil Kumar visited the district on Wednesday.
+Four days after the hooch tragedy in Bihar's Motihari, which has so far claimed 31 lives, came to light, Bihar Prohibition, Excise and Registration Minister Sunil Kumar visited the district.

-Kumar directed officials accompanying him to intensify searches in the district to nab the people involved in the business of spurious liquor.
+Kumar on Wednesday also directed the officials accompanying him to intensify searches in the district to nab the people involved in the business of spurious liquor.

 He also asked them to ensure smooth disbursal of the ex-gratia amount to the affected families.